rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

   Relationships provide semantically relevant connections between the Technopedia nodes. <br>

   To get Technopedia data from multiple nodes in one query, you use relationships to traverse nodes and define the criteria for the data that you want to extract from the database.
+  For example, you might want data for manufacturer, software edtion, and software product in a single query.
+To get data from these nodes, you must use relationships in your query to connect the nodes when you create the query.

+  The following information provides an overview of relationships in the Technopedia database:

    * Relationships have a type, such as `BELONGS_TO` and a direction, such as node x to node y. <br>
      An arrow determines the direction of the relationship. <br>